 Interviewer: You receive requests even before work is actually published?

 Ms Alio: Every book I've written so far is a response to demand.
 I rarely write anything that's already been done in English.

 Interviewer: Where can people meet you?
 Do you ever present papers at academic conferences?

-Ms Alio: It's been a long time since I've responded to a call for papers.
+Ms Alio: I began attending conferences in 1994 but it's been a long time since I've responded to a call for papers.
 Most of my research is reported in my books.
 That's also true of my original translations, like the passages from the chronicle of Romuald of Salerno in Margaret.
 Instead of writing a paper for an edited collection [anthology] of work by a dozen scholars, I prefer going straight to monograph, with my name on the cover.
 Queens of Sicily has new research in it.
 I'll upload papers to a public space like Academia or Research Gate only after they've been published in a book or journal – or after the copyright has been registered in the United States.
 Most journals won't accept a paper if it has already been published somewhere else.
 So far, none of my books has had a cover price of more than forty euros, or forty-two dollars.
 That's affordable access.
 Also, I've put a few things online for the benefit of researchers, things like the appendices from the books, with no pay-wall.

 Interviewer: With its appendices and lengthy notes, in some ways this book does look like a series of academic papers in one volume.
 There's the text of the queens' coronation ceremony.
 I've the impression that your research required a fair amount of travelling.

 Ms Alio: Sure, but it was over a period of years.

 Interviewer: You took most of the pictures that appear in the book?